-Thanking volunteers with a small gift or thank you note will help them to know that their efforts are appreciated.
-They are doing things for the church community that take time.
-And in many churches, the 80/20 rule seems to apply with 20% of the people doing 80% of the work.
+Thanking volunteers with a small gift or thank you note will help them know their efforts are appreciated.
+They are doing things for the church community that takes their time and possibly their resources.

 - For children’s programs, have the children make thank-you cards.
 They can use construction paper and write thank-you on them.

-- Pass out a small gift such as $5 or $10 gift cards to local coffee place or restaurant.
+- Pass out small gifts such as $5 or $10 gift cards to a local coffee place or restaurant to each volunteer.

 - Say “thank you” as much as you can.
-I always appreciate it when the parent(s) are picking up their child from the church nursery say “thank you”.
+I always appreciate it when the parent(s) picks up their child from the church nursery and say “thank you.”